fabge/til-1/pytest/mocking-boto.md

 > `botocore.errorfactory.LimitExceededException: An error occurred (LimitExceededException) when calling the StartDocumentTextDetection operation: Open jobs exceed maximum concurrent job limit`

-I uses [moto](https://github.com/spulec/moto) to simulate AWS in that test suite, but moto does not yet have a mechanism for simulating Textract errors like this one.
+I use [moto](https://github.com/spulec/moto) to simulate AWS in that test suite, but moto does not yet have a mechanism for simulating Textract errors like this one.

 I ended up turning to Python mocks, here provided by the the [pytest-mock](https://pypi.org/project/pytest-mock/) fixture.
 Here's the test I came up with: